ExploreASL/Documentation/source/Tutorials-Execution.md

 There's also a new option to deface your structural scans.
 To do this, you can run the third step of the import workflow.
 This is done by setting the third variable of the `ImportModules` to `1`.
 Similar to the previous steps, we pass the `DatasetRoot` directory to **ExploreASL**.
 Both input and output directory is `drive/.../datasetRoot/rawdata`

-`[x] = ExploreASL('drive/.../datasetRoot', [0 0 1 0], 0);`
+`[x] = ExploreASL('drive/.../datasetRoot', [0 0 1], 0);`

 ----
 ## Data in ExploreASL legacy format

 Right now, **ExploreASL** still uses the conventional data structure.
-To convert our **ASL-BIDS** rawdata to the **ExploreASL** legacy format, we run the last step of the import workflow.
-This is done by setting the fourth variable of the `ImportModules` to `1`.
-Like in the steps before, we pass the `DatasetRoot` directory to **ExploreASL**.
+The conversion from our **ASL-BIDS** rawdata to the **ExploreASL** legacy format is done (since version **v1.10.0**) automatically as the first step of the Processing Module if needed.
 The input ASL-BIDS data from `drive/.../datasetRoot/rawdata` are converted to `drive/.../datasetRoot/derivatives/ExploreASL/`

-`[x] = ExploreASL('drive/.../datasetRoot', [0 0 0 1], 0);`

-The import workflow will also copy and adapt your provided `drive/.../datasetRoot/rawdata/dataPar.json` file to `drive/.../datasetRoot/derivatives/ExploreASL/dataPar.json` or creates a default one if `drive/.../datasetRoot/rawdata/dataPar.json` is missing.
+This step will also copy and adapt your provided `drive/.../datasetRoot/rawdata/dataPar.json` file to `drive/.../datasetRoot/derivatives/ExploreASL/dataPar.json` or create a default one if `drive/.../datasetRoot/rawdata/dataPar.json` is missing.
 To adapt your pipeline, you can edit the `drive/.../datasetRoot/derivatives/ExploreASL/dataPar.json` file before running the Structural and ASL modules.

 ----
 ## ExploreASL processing pipeline